SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

-OK, but life is much more than this, because out-of-equilibrium events happen all over the place, fluctuations where a system (especially a subjectively conscious system) will seek to actively increase it's cost function to reduce others.
+OK, but life is much more than this, because out-of-equilibrium events happen all over the place, fluctuations where a system (especially a subjectively conscious system) will seek to actively increase it's cost function to reduce that of others.
 Altruism.
 Cooperation.
 Kindness.
+Forgiveness.

 The latter fluctuations, which can occur all over the show, are what orthodox economics ignores.
 This is why orthodox economics is not only stupid, it's a